What are we doing to keep you safe?

 - Measures will be put in place to maintain social distancing whilst queuing.

 - Trains will only use platforms 2 and 3 when in passenger service.

 - Each train set will consist of 2 carriages.
 Passengers will only be permitted to use the front carriage; the rear carriage is for the use of the Guard only.
 Each train may carry a maximum of 6 passengers from the same family / support bubble.

 - Due to our operational requirements and subject to the available staff, we may operate a maximum of 5 trains – allowing for the use of 4 sit and stride trains as well as the family / wheelchair accessible carriage.

-- Prior to the start of each running day, after each journey, and at the end of the day, each carriage used will be sprayed with sanitiser and wiped clean.
+- Prior to the start of each running day, after each journey, and at the end of the day, each piece of equipment used will be sprayed with sanitizer and wiped clean.

 - Lollipops will not be available for the foreseeable future.

 - Hand sanitiser will be available at the exit of the station at the end of the ride.

 - We are not making the wearing of a face covering mandatory for visitors or volunteers, and we ask that you respect the personal decisions of everyone on this matter.